Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Realization of polynomials with positive principal parts and prescribed values of invariants

-Finally, a positive polynomial of degree 4 can have multiple complex roots only if it is the square of a quadratic polynomial; it is very easy to check that $\Phi$ is not such a square. $\Box$
+Finally, a positive polynomial of degree four in one variable can have multiple complex roots only if it is the square of a quadratic polynomial; it is easy to check that $\Phi$ is not such a square.

+The value of the $j$-invariant follows from an explicit formula for it, see e.g. pages 26--29 in \cite{Mukai}; in the sequel we will not discuss the proofs of similar statements. $\Box$